verifizieren/qemu-patched/README.md

 # qemu-patched
-This a a repository with patchfiles and pkgs to install patched qemu.
+This is a repository with patchfiles and pkgs to install patched qemu.
-Updates will follow.